THE FOLLOWING WAS LAST UPDATED ON JAN. 12, 2012.

 UPDATE (Oct.
 20/11): You don’t need foundationless frames to crush and strain your honey.
 Here’s a mislabelled video called Extracting Honey, Part 1 that demonstrates how easy it is to remove honey comb from a conventional frame using a spatula.
 They hardly have any capped honey on the frame, but you get the picture.
 They simply scrape the comb off the frame and then crush it up like we did.

 UPDATE (Jan.
 23/12): We used a paint strainer for straining some larger batches of crushed comb, but it’s not necessary for a small batch like this.
 The regular kitchen strainer works fine.
 Some wax will make it into the honey but will rise to the top as the honey clears.
 (Give it about a week.)
 A little bit of wax won’t hurt you, and the amount is small and easily scraped away (that is, eaten) with the first spoonful of honey.
-The removing the wax removes some of the flavour, too, so don’t worry too much about removing wax.
+Removing the wax removes some of the flavour, too, so don’t worry too much about removing wax.